-In layer stackup other than the PCB layers order, substrate material, copper thicknesses are also considered.
+In Layer Stackup other than the PCB layers order, substrate material, copper thicknesses are also considered.
 There are different layer stackups for different types of circuit designs.
-A good planned PCB stackup ensures best performance of the PCB such as decreasing the electromagnetic interferences, signals crosstalk, coupling, overshoot and undershoot, and signal dissipation etc. The design to be completed and qualified first time means that it can reduce costs and the design cycle time significantly.
+A well planned PCB layer stackup ensures the best performance of the PCB such as decreasing the electromagnetic interferences, signals crosstalk, coupling, overshoot and undershoot, and signal dissipation etc. The design to be completed and qualified first time means that it can reduce costs and the design cycle time significantly.
 It is possible if the signal integrity issues are eliminated before they arise.

-Oher than signal layers, the power planes do also play very important role in a successful product development.
-The signals either digital or analog are possible to route through microstriplines or striplines that reduce crosstalk and consequently improve signal integrity.
-The low frequency signals are routed on the inner layers whereas the high frequency signals are routed on the outer layers.
+Other than signal layers, the power planes do also play very important role in a successful product development.
+The signals either digital or analog are possible to route through microstrip lines or strip lines that reduce crosstalk and consequently improve signal integrity.
+The low-frequency signals are routed on the inner layers whereas the high-frequency signals are routed on the outer layers.
 It is a good practice to place ground plane layer adjacent to each signal layer, however, to reduce layer stackup and manufacturing cost the ground layer is placed after each two signal layers.
-The power planes should also be adjacent with the ground planes that make tight coupling.
+The power planes should also be adjacent with the ground planes that make the tight coupling.
 The power planes are split into more than one part in case of multiple power supply rails.
 Normally, the PCB thickness is 1.6mm but it is difficult to maintain 1.6mm thickness in case of more than 12 layers PCB.

 In figure 1 below two 8-layer, stackup schemes are shown that emphasize over the changing order of layers.